-- 189. Pressed by the President of the Panel, counsel for the Athlete could not identify any applicable "exceptional circumstances" within the meaning of Article R56 to justify further disclosure and a reopening of the evidential phase of the case.
+- 191. Pressed by the President of the Panel, counsel for the Athlete could not identify any applicable "exceptional circumstances" within the meaning of Article R56 to justify further disclosure and a reopening of the evidential phase of the case.
 The Panel cannot accede to this request.
-Such a request could, and should, have been made much earlier. - (2) The evidence in this case - 190.
+Such a request could, and should, have been made much earlier. - (2) The evidence in this case - 192.
 Turning to the evidence in this case, the Athlete emphatically denies ever having used a prohibited substance.
 Beyond denial of the allegations, the Athlete's written and oral testimony provides relatively little by way of corroborating or exculpatory evidence.
-The Panel is not convinced that her recovery from childbirth in 2012 would necessarily preclude the use of prohibited substances. - 191.
+The Panel is not convinced that sporting results obtained in the period immediately after childbirth would necessarily preclude the use of prohibited substances.
+Likewise, the Panel does not consider the Athlete's knee surgery precludes the use of prohibited substances in the months that followed. - 193.
 The only other witness of fact in this procedure is Dr. Rodchenkov.
 However, the Panel is unable to place much weight on his evidence, both his written and oral testimony.
 Counsel for the IAAF acknowledged that Dr. Rodchenkov is a "colourful character" with "an unfortunate habit of not always responding directly to questions".
 At the hearing, Dr. Rodchenkov was somewhat evasive and failed to answer many of the questions directed at him (despite some being repeated on multiple occasions).
 Moreover, Dr. Rodchenkov has very little to contribute specifically in relation to the Athlete.
-The assertion in his witness statement that he believes the Athlete "benefitted from the Program" and was "engaged in doping over the course of years" is little more than a mere assertion. - 192.
+The assertion in his witness statement that he believes the Athlete "benefitted from the Program" and was "engaged in doping over the course of years" is little more than a mere assertion. - 194.
 At the hearing, the IAAF was asked how much of Dr. Rodchenkov's evidence it would need to rely upon to prove its case against the Athlete.
 Counsel for the IAAF answered: "probably nothing" because the EDP documents "speak for themselves".
 Neither party has been able to demonstrate the provenance of the EDP documents.
-Some of these may have originated from Dr. Rodchenkov and others from anonymous sources. - 193.
-The task for the Panel is to determine whether the EDP documents are a reliable means (within the meaning of Rule 33.3 of the 2012 IAAF Rules) by which it can be comfortably satisfied that the Athlete has used prohibited substances (within the meaning of Rule 33.1 of the 2012 IAAF Rules).
+Some of these may have originated from Dr. Rodchenkov and others from anonymous sources. - 195.
+The task for the Panel is to determine whether the EDP documents are a reliable means (within the meaning of Rule 33.3 of the 2012 IAAF Rules) by which it can be comfortably satisfied that the Athlete has used prohibited substances (within the meaning of Rule 33.1 of the 2012 IAAF

+Rules).
 It follows that the alleged ADRVs in this case will turn, to a large measure, on the reliability of the three specific EDP documents relied upon by IAAF in this case:

 - a.
-EDP0019 (London Washout Schedules);

-- b.
-EDP0028 (Moscow Washout Schedules); and

-- c.
-EDP0148 (the Email).

-- 194. The IAAF relies primarily on these three documents (as well as other facts and evidence) from which it asks the Panel to infer that the Athlete used prohibited substances.
+EDP0019 and EDP0021 (London Washout Schedules); and - b.
+EDP0034 (Moscow Washout Schedules). - 196.
+The IAAF relies primarily on these three documents (as well as other facts and evidence) from which it asks the Panel to infer that the Athlete used prohibited substances.
 These three documents are the only evidence directly linking the Athlete with the ADRVs alleged by the IAAF.
 There is no evidence as to the particulars of the alleged ADRVs: it is not known precisely when and how the prohibited substances were allegedly administered by the Athlete.
 It is not known who allegedly administered the substances.
-And it is not known if the Athlete was aware of the alleged doping, or even of the existence of a general doping scheme.

-- 195. The Panel recognises that the purpose of the McLaren Reports was to make findings in relation to an alleged general doping scheme in Russia.
+And it is not known if the Athlete was aware of the alleged doping, or even of the existence of a general doping scheme. - 197.
+The Panel recognises that the purpose of the McLaren Reports was to make findings in relation to an alleged general doping scheme in Russia.
 This was recognised by Prof. McLaren in his second report: